AndrewDMorgan/PyVectors-and-PyMarching/PyVectors/README.md

    > ## *fract (1D - 4D)*
    > Gets the fract a list.
 Takes in two lists
  ## *math*
+   > ## *worly*
+   > Generates worly noise at a position in space.
+Takes in a 2D grid/list (of numbers ranging from 0 to scale), the scale, the x and the y.
+   > ## *crystal*
+   > Generates crystal noise at a position in space.
+Takes in a 2D grid/list (of numbers ranging from 0 to scale), the scale, the x and the y.
    > ## *cos*
    > Returns te cosine of a number.
 Takes an input of a number
    > ## *sin*